sap-tutorials/Tutorials/tutorials/hana-spatial03-sapphire18/hana-spatial03-sapphire18.md

 ## Details
 ### You will learn
-how you can use SAP HANA to analyze data from Shapefiles
+how you can use SAP HANA to analyze data from Shapefiles.

 ### Time to Complete
 **5 Min**